Zhuhai: Foundation of special economic zone and modern development

+In the 21st century, Zhuhai has received heavy investment under the central government's plans to integrate the Pearl River Delta metropolitan region, most notably via the Hong Kong–Zhuhai–Macau Bridge.
+The Guangdong-Macao In-Depth Cooperation Zone in Hengqin has also been subject to significant attention from high-level officials, including Xi Jinping, as a site for further economic and political integration between Macau and Mainland China.

 Population

 The population of Zhuhai has experienced steady growth from 2014 to 2023.
 In 2014, the city's population was approximately 1.51 million, which increased to about 2.49 million by the end of 2023.